The best mattress bags you need for when you (finally!) move out — or back in

-You might be moving out of your mom's house — finally! — or maybe you're moving back in (times are tough).
+You might be moving out of your parent's home, temporarily returning to the nest, or getting the keys to your first apartment.
 Either way, you've got a lot of packing to do.
-There are *too many* clothes, kitchen items, and everyday essentials to think about, and that's before you get to all of the heavy furniture items, including your mattress.
+There are too many clothes, appliances, and everyday essentials to think about; and that's before you get to all of the heavy furniture, including your mattress.

 6 of the best mattress bags for full protection